ToanKitsu/github-users/README.md

 # Github-users Project
-For searching information about an user on GitHub
+For searching information about a user on GitHub